cygig/MCUVoltage/readme.md

 ## Clearing bits
 ![](extras/Clearing_Bits.jpg)

 To clear a bit is to turn it `0` regardless of the original content.
 This is a little more complicated.
-There are a few ways to do it, then one shown here is to NOT the bitmask to get an inverted bitmask.
-Then AND the inverted bitmask with the data.
+There are a few ways to do it, then one shown here is to bitwise NOT the bitmask to get an inverted bitmask.
+Then bitwise AND the inverted bitmask with the data.

 In C++ :
 ```